vaibhavs14/Inverter-design-and-analysis-schematic-and-layout-using-sky130pdk/README.md

 The reasoning is the same as the previous section<br><br>

----Hence, neither NMOS nor PMOS would make a great inverter on their own.
+Hence, neither NMOS nor PMOS would make a great inverter on their own.
 So a plethora of configurations were taken into account, but at the last, only one stands as the most popular format of circuit design using mosfets.
-It is referred to as a CMOS configuration___
+It is referred to as a CMOS configuration.

 ---